pdc-quantum/byzantine-generals-in-qiskit/README.md

-### Quantum solution to the case of three generals with possibly a traitor
+### Quantum solution using four qubits to the case of three generals with possibly a traitor

 A [quantum solution](https://arxiv.org/pdf/quant-ph/0107127v1.pdf) to this problem was proposed, based on qutrits